DET

 Dynamic Rupture, Earthquake Cycle, and Tsunamis

 The Dynamic Rupture, Earthquake Cycle, and Tsunamis (DET) group is developing models (computer simulations) of earthquakes and tsunamis in Cascadia.
 The models account for tectonic loading over hundreds of years, slow slip events, and megathrust ruptures.
-The models, which are built on the structural models developed by the CVM and CFM groups, will be validated against geophysical and geological data from the CSSS and CPAL groups.
+The models, which are built on the structural models developed by the CVM and CFM groups, will be validated against geophysical and geological data from the C3S and CPAL groups.
 As part of this effort, DET is developing and using open-source modeling software, organizing community code comparison and benchmarking exercises for subduction zone earthquakes, and providing training for external users of the modeling software and workflows.

 Dynamic rupture simulation of a subduction zone megathrust rupture, including activation of seaward and landward verging splay faults.
 Colors show slip rate on the faults and particle velocity (shaking) in the solid (Uphoff et al., SC’19).